In this guide

-Back when dial-up internet was still commonplace and broadband was just starting to make an impact in the UK, BT delivered a product known as ‘ADSL Max’.
-This cutting edge technology promised a blazing 8Mb - a big leap over existing broadband.
+Back when dial-up internet was commonplace and broadband was just starting to make an impact in the UK, BT delivered a product known as ‘ADSL Max’.
+This cutting edge technology promised a blazing 8Mb - a big improvement over other services available at the time.

 We enjoy much faster internet now of course, but you may still encounter phrases like ‘broadband max’, so let’s look at what this could mean today so you know just how fast your broadband can be, both now and in the future.